Previous Post – Day 2: From Ramhill Lake To Just Below Rawhide Lake

 - campsite: on RR, while not the best (slight slope, all rock beside falls/rapids) still welcomed after a day of struggling!

 Before the trip began we had agreed that the word “Trump” or anything remotely connected with it would not be uttered or discussed.
-And except for mentioning Trump Lake – no relation – lol! – as we passed it by a few days later, the word was never uttered.
+And except for mentioning Trump Lake as we passed it by a few days later, we had a ten-day break from the circus.
 However, we did return often to our Spot Connect and the SOS fiasco.
 As already mentioned it had become – like it or not – a dead weight that we carried along for the rest of the canoe trip .

 With the tent down, we took one last look at our tent site before we set off.
 It had been a lucky find within an hour of our canoe swamping episode.
 I turned one more time to the upturned base and roots of a fallen tree and imagined a face staring back at me!